borti4938/n64adv2_pcb/README.md

 Double check for shorts and good connections with a continuity tester of a digital multimeter.

 Solder 3.3V, 5V, Reset and Controller legs to the N64 as shown.
-If your cable has a tiny IC on the controller leg, you need to run another 3.3V connection wire.

 ![](./doc/img/n64adv2_full_flex.jpg)